 Section 1 - Murder

-Murder committed with deliberately premeditated malice aforethought, or with extreme atrocity or cruelty, or in the commission or attempted commission of a crime punishable with death or imprisonment for life, is murder in the first degree.
-Murder which does not appear to be in the first degree is murder in the second degree punishable by imprisonment for twenty one years to life.
-The degree of murder shall be found by the the Oceanic Court.
+Murder which does not appear to be in the first degree shall be considered murder in the second degree and such act shall be punishable by imprisonment for twenty one years to life.
+The degree of murder shall be determined based on the circumstances of the crime.

 Section 2 - Manslaughter

-The killing of a human being without malice aforethought or intent, to include accidental killing and slaying in the heat of passion, in contrast to the definition of murder and subject to magisterial ruling, shall be punished by not less than one year imprisonment but not more than fifteen years.
+The killing of a human being without malice aforethought or intent, to include accidental killing and slaying in the heat of passion, in contrast to the definition of murder and subject to magisterial ruling, shall be punished by not less than three years imprisonment but not more than fifteen years.

 Section 3 - Assault & Battery

 Whoever commits an intentional offensive or harmful touching of another person that is done without consent and gives said person apprehension of immediate harm shall be guilty of Assault & Battery and punished by imprisonment of not less than one month and not more than two months and or a fine of fifteen hundred dollars.